handeyeco/tictactoe/README.md

 ##Development

+###Day 2

+Refactored `makeBoardArr` out of `isGameOver` and wrote tests for it.
+Going to pass `boardArr` to the new function `computerMove`.

+Started writing tests for `computerMove` which is a function that calls smaller functions to make first move, block, and strategize.

 ###Day 1

 In an effort to do this project in the BDD style, I started off with Mocha/Chai tests; specifically for the first function `isGameOver`.